NiclasEriksen/game-of-leif/README.md

 A red particle might pull on a green particle, while the green particle pushes on the red, which will end in an equilibrium at a certain distance based on their strength.
 The interesting part is when you add another color, e.g. blue, and it might pull on *both* red and green while being repulsed by them.
 This will disturb the equilibrium and perhaps cause an oscillation/vibration.
 Throw *another* color in to the mix, and the results becomes too hard to predict.

-This is obviously very computationally heavy as each particle will pull or push on *all* other particles(-1) in range every frame, in this simulations current state that means each potentially up to 11.5 *million* interactions every cycle.
+This is obviously very computationally heavy as each particle will pull or push on *all* other particles(-1) in range every frame.

 ------